martndj/pyfKdV/README.md

         make [tests] pyKdV [clean]

  4. Add the path to the python modules pyKdV and pseudoSpec1D to your PYTHONPATH environment variable, in Linux bash environment you can do it running.

         export PYTHONPATH=${PYTHONPATH}:<path to ./>

-    Adding these export lines to your startup script (.bashrc or .profile) is a way to do it.
+    Adding this export lines to your startup script (.bashrc or .profile) is a way to do it.

  4. Have fun!